OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 		</dd>
 	<dt>Device I/O</dt>
 		<dd>
-		Devices I/O tranmits commands to and receives responses from peripherals installed on the system as well as storing and retrieving data from those peripherals.
+		Devices I/O transmits commands to and receives responses from peripherals installed on the system as well as storing and retrieving data from those peripherals.
 		</dd>
 	<dt>Network I/O</dt>